alospeaks/cisco-dc-automation/LabGuide/section-6-2-ansible2.md

 ###Exercise 2
 ####Using the nxos_config module
-Cisco NXOS configurations use a simple block indent file syntax for segmenting configuration into sections http://docs.ansible.com/ansible/nxos_config_module.html
+Cisco NXOS configurations use a simple block indent file syntax for segmenting configuration into sections. nxos_config provides a way to build this sections of configurations.
+Read more here. http://docs.ansible.com/ansible/nxos_config_module.html

 1. Under `ansible` folder , create a new file.
 Right click and select `New File`